 The Garrison Institute offers resilience trainings for direct service professionals through our Contemplative Based Resilience (CBR) Project.
-These evidence-based trainings give social workers, humanitarian aid workers, journalists, lawyers, social activists, and senior managers in these fields the chance to decompress while learning practical skills to improve their ability to manage chronic stress and avoid burnout.
+These evidence-based trainings give health care providers, social workers, humanitarian aid workers, service providers, caregivers and senior managers supporting those teams on the front-lines the chance to decompress while learning practical skills to improve their ability to re-balance, manage chronic stress and avoid burnout.

 Through the program’s unique integration of psycho-social education, meditation, mindful movement and compassionate connection, participants in CBR trainings learn and practice the ABC’s of Resilience: Awareness, Balance, and Connection: